 Paths X Topic - History of Seafaring in the Northwest Passage and Implications of Arctic Oceanic Travel

 Kathryn Klar | Ph.D.
 University of California, Berkeley, Linguistics | Current projects include Continuing investigation of linguistic evidence for prehistoric contact between Polynesia and the Americas. | Native American languages and linguistics specializations | Deep linguistic relationships in the Americas | Celtic Specializations | Multiple publications including with Terry L. Jones on ‘Linguistic evidence for a prehistoric Polynesian – South California Contact’, and ‘Diffusionism Reconsidered: Linguistic and Archaeological Evidence for Prehistoric Polynesian Contact with Southern California’.

 Paths X Topic: Linguistic Landscape of the Pacific Rim – what linguistics can and cannot tell us about prehistoric ocean migrations, and how to integrate linguistic data with other areas of investigation.

 Anne Pollnow | Archaeologist | Sea Level Consulting, Sitka Alaska | Specialty in Southeast Alaska History and Archaeology | Identification, Evaluation, and Treatment of Cultural Resources | Historic Preservation | Cultural Resource Management | Anthropological Studies and Historic Context Reporting | Fish Weirs and Clam Gardens | Linking Local Archaeological Finds and Tlingit Oral History prior to Russian contact.

-Paths X Topic - to be confirmed: Fish Weirs
+Paths X Topic - Fish Weirs

 Come join the fun and discussions!